jcosborn/qex/docs/graph_validation.md

 See [Graph design](../src/experimental/graph/DESIGN.md) for runtime and numerical contracts.

+## Automated graph coverage

+The [GitHub workflow](../.github/workflows/test.yml) builds and runs a selected graph gate for every combination of Nim `v2.0.16`, `version-2-2` and `devel` with Open MPI and MPICH.
+These fixtures are built with `--assertions:on`:

+- One rank and one thread: `tgraph`, `tfunctional`, `tgvalueu1`, `tgstorageu1`, `tgstorage`, `tgjac`, `tghmcu1` and `tgstouttrainu1`.
+- One rank and two threads: `tgstorage`, with the actual thread count checked in its runtime output.
+- Two ranks and one thread per rank: `tgplaqstencil` and `tstencilmpi`, launched with `mpiexec -n 2` and `-expectRanks:2`.
+Their global lattices are `4,4,4` and `8,4,4,4`, with rank geometries `2,1,1` and `2,1,1,1`, respectively.
+Runtime output also confirms the rank count.
+- SSE intrinsics on x86-64: `tmatrixFields` and `tgmatrix`, built with `-d:SSE` in `build_sse` with separate binaries and cache, and run with one rank and one thread. `tmatrixFields` receives no arguments because unittest filtering is active in that driver.

+Each invocation must exit successfully, report at least one passing case and report no failed cases.
+It has a timeout of five minutes, followed by forced termination after ten seconds.
+The selected gate runs separately from the full optional test generation below.

 ## Optional test generation

 `make tests experimental` builds optional fixtures and generates